moussmo/league-tracker-overlay/README.md

 # Tracker data

-Every game that you played while the tracker is running appears in the top left of your screen.
+Every game that you play while the tracker is running will appear un the tracket overlay window after the game ends.
+The overlay refreshes every 30 seconds, so the maximum time it takes the tracker to load the latest game's data is 30 seconds after its end.

 A game is represented by :
 * The champion played.